jitsin2001/ainsuForth-gen-exp-m4/README.md

 (previously ainsuForth-gen-exp)

+29 October 2019 update to this README.md file:

+Does NOT compile for Trinket M0 (getline has a problem, probably due to new upstream library for SPI/QSPI flashROM support).

+(resume original document prior to 29 Oct 2019):

 gen-exp means generalized and experimental; generalized to all the available target boards (trying to move as much of that into compatibility.h as a single-source